 VVS Reconfiguration Plan

-The Vernon Verona Sherrill Central School District is proposing a PK-12 Reconfiguration Plan designed to ensure equity, sustainability, and excellence for all students.
-After an extensive 18-month study of enrollment, facilities, and long-term financial health, with input from families, staff, and students, the district is proposing a model that creates grade-banded elementary schools and a unified 7–12 campus.
+The Vernon Verona Sherrill Central School District is implementing a PK-12 Reconfiguration Plan designed to ensure equity, sustainability, and excellence for all students.
+After an extensive 18-month study of enrollment, facilities, and long-term financial health, with input from families, staff, and students, the district will move forward with a model that creates grade-banded elementary schools and a unified 7–12 campus.
 This approach will provide more balanced class sizes, consistent programming, expanded childcare options, fiscal responsibility and enhanced academic and extracurricular opportunities.
 While change can be challenging, this plan is rooted in the belief that every child deserves access to the same high-quality education, and represents a responsible step to secure the future of VVS schools for generations to come.

 Community Town Hall Meetings